Daikon-Sun/academic-kickstart/content/publication/detailed_routing/index.md

 """

 abstract_short = """
-Detailed routing is the most complicated and time-consuming stage in VLSI design and has become a critical process for advanced node enablement.
+Detailed routing is the most complicated stage in VLSI design and has become a critical process for advanced node enablement.
 """

 # Is this a selected publication? (true/false)